 Call For Board Resolutions

-Recreation Nova Scotia will be holding its Annual General Meeting on Friday, October 26, 2018, at the Membertou Trade and Convention Centre in Membertou, N.S.
+Recreation Nova Scotia will be holding its Annual General Meeting on Thursday, October 24, 2019, at the Best Western Truro - Glengarry.
 All members in good standing can recommend issues for consideration by the Board of Directors and have the opportunity to shape the direction and priorities of the organization through the presentation of resolutions.
 Resolutions are formal expressions of views that identify an issue and contain a directive for action.

 Policies Regarding the Presentation of Resolutions